 Why don’t you have enough CoQ10?

-Aside from your aging body producing less and less of this life-saving nutrient, there are other things that may cause a deficiency in CoQ10:
+Aside from your aging body producing less and less of this life-saving nutrient (a steady decline begins in our 20s), there are other things that may cause a deficiency in CoQ10:

 Statins.
 Read what Dr. Isaac Eliaz has to say about how these widely prescribed cholesterol-lowering drugs can contribute to severe and often irreversible mitochondrial damage.